Mental Health Facilities White County, AR

 Unity Health Formerly White County Med Compass Unit

-Unity Health Formerly White County Med Compass Unit is a mental health treatment center in White County, AR, located at 1200 South Main Street, 72143 zip code area.
+Unity Health Formerly White County Med Compass Unit is one of mental health facilities in White County, Arkansas, located at 1200 South Main Street, 72143 zip code.
 Unity Health Formerly White County Med Compass Unit provides hospital inpatient treatment.
-Unity Health Formerly White County Med Compass Unit offers group therapy, psychotropic medication and activity therapy to children / adolescents, seniors 65 or older and adults.
-Unity Health Formerly White County Med Compass Unit also supports people requiring dual diagnosis treatment, people with PTSD and people with trauma.
-Additional services at Unity Health Formerly White County Med Compass Unit consist of suicide prevention services, case management and education services.
+Unity Health Formerly White County Med Compass Unit provides behavior modification, group therapy and individual psychotherapy to young adults, seniors 65 or older and children / adolescents.
+Unity Health Formerly White County Med Compass Unit also supports people with trauma, LGBT and people with HIV or AIDS.
+Additional services provided at Unity Health Formerly White County Med Compass Unit include suicide prevention services, education services and case management.

 Frequently Asked Questions About Mental Health Treatment in White County, AR